rocky-linux/documentation/docs/books/incus_server/03-incusinit.md

 Again:
 ```

-This trust password is how you will connect to the snapshot server or back from the snapshot server.
-Set this with something that makes sense in your environment.
+This trust password is how you will connect to or back from the snapshot server.
+Set it with something that makes sense in your environment.
 Save this entry to a secure location, such as a password manager.

 ```text
 Would you like stale cached images to be updated automatically? (yes/no) [default=yes]